-While state laws don't explicitly say whether it's legal to videotape police, courts around the country have agreed that it's legal under the First Amendment -- even during protests or during traffic stops.
+But the law still has not caught up in many places.
+So while most state laws don't explicitly say whether it's legal to videotape police, courts around the country have agreed that it's legal under the First Amendment — even during protests or during traffic stops.

-But like most legal rules of thumb, there are some limits to when you may videotape police.
+Like most legal rules of thumb, however, there are some limits to when you may videotape police.

-In general, you are allowed to record on-duty police in public when you're legally authorized to be there, the police activity is in plain view, and you're openly recording them (not secretly).
+Public Space: In general, you are allowed to record on-duty police in public when you're legally authorized to be there, the police activity is in plain view, and you're openly (not secretly) recording them.

 But even in public spaces, police officers may legally order you to cease activities that are truly interfering with legitimate law enforcement operations, which may include your recording them.
 However, such operations are subject to public scrutiny, including by citizens videotaping them, according to the ACLU.

-When videotaping police, take the following steps to ensure you're in the legal clear:
+When videotaping police, take the following steps to ensure you're in the clear legally:

 If a police officer orders you to stop filming - either out of ignorance or to intimidate you - and you don't, you should prepare to be arrested.
 Stay calm, and remember your rights.